There are people who shop on Amazon, and then there are the people who can’t stop shopping on Amazon.

 |Agreement with the following statements||Daily Amazon shoppers||The average U.S. consumer|

-Consistent with a general trend among U.S. consumers, Amazon superfans have in large part decreased their overall spending in 2020.
+Consistent with a general trend among U.S. consumers, Amazon superfans have in large part decreased their overall spending since COVID began.
 However, daily shoppers now spend more frequently and liberally on Amazon.
-In fact, they are 30% more likely than the average consumer to have increased their Amazon spending since June 2020.
+In fact, they are 50% more likely than the average consumer to have increased their Amazon spending since Q4 of 2020.

 Amazon serves its superfans like no other retailer

 Amazon meets daily shoppers’ needs in ways other retailers haven’t.
-Superfans value Amazon primarily for the convenience it offers, but also because it carries their favorite brands at lower prices and provides fast (and often free) shipping.
+Superfans value Amazon for the convenience it offers, and because it carries their favorite brands at lower prices and provides fast (and often free) shipping.

 Amazon has leaned into its one-stop-shop advantage and offers products in every conceivable category, from grocery to gardening.
-Nearly all daily shoppers (92%) say Amazon carried products they couldn’t find anywhere else during the pandemic.
 Accordingly, many consumers feel they really don’t need to visit a store to get everything they want.

-It seems this group just really loves shopping on Amazon; 97% of superfans think Amazon is a good company for consumers.
-They’re not alone in their overall appreciation for the Everything Store—only the extent of their fandom.
+It seems this group just really loves shopping on Amazon; 82% of superfans think Amazon is a good company for consumers (compared to 74% of consumers overall).
+They’re not alone in their overall appreciation for the Everything Store—only in the extent of their fandom.

 The rise of ecommerce affects everyone